USS Silversides (SS-236): Second and third patrols: July–November 1942

 Silversidess second war patrol was also conducted in the area of Kii Suido, from 15 July to 8 September.
 On 28 July, she sank a 4,000-ton transport, followed by the sinking of the passenger/cargo ship Nikkei Maru on 8 August.
-She scored damaging hits on a large tanker on the night of 14 August and, on 31 August, sank two enemy trawlers before returning to Pearl Harbor.
+She scored damaging hits on a large tanker on the night of 14 August, and on 31 August, sank two enemy trawlers before returning to Pearl Harbor.

-Her third war patrol, conducted in the Caroline Islands, did not result in any sinkings, although severe damage was done to a large cargo ship and there were two observed torpedo hits on a Japanese destroyer or light minelayer, which did an undetermined level of damage.
+Her third war patrol, conducted in the Caroline Islands, did not result in any sinkings, although severe damage was done to a large cargo ship and two torpedo hits on a Japanese destroyer or light minelayer were observed, which did an undetermined level of damage.
 She terminated her third patrol at Brisbane, Australia, on 25 November.